didiersmith/steve/chapters/gods-diner.md

 ## 0. God's Diner

 Russell woke up in a 1950s-style diner.
 There were four mugs of steaming hot coffee and four slices of peach pie on the table.
 Seated next to him in the booth was his roommate Vincent, who was studying the menu.
-Across from them was a young lady whom he didn't recognize, but immediately rated in the 97th percentile of attractiveness.
+Across from them was a young lady whom he didn't recognize, but found extremely attractive.
 He instinctively avoided meeting her eyes and looked aimlessly around the diner.

-"Is this a dream?" asked the woman.
+"Is this a dream?" she asked.

-"I don't think so," responded Vincent, continuing to study the menu.
+"I don't think so" responded Vincent, continuing to study the menu.
 "You can tell if you're in a dream by looking at written words and looking away.
 If they're still the same when you look back, you're not dreaming.
 This menu," he added, finally looking up and at the other two booth occupants, "has been claiming that you can buy a cheeseburger for twenty-two cents this whole time."

 "Oh," responded the young lady.
 "I thought you were supposed to pinch yourself."
-She gave her forearm a solid pinch and grimaced slightly.
+She pinched her forearm and grimaced.
 It left a mark.

 "I'm not sure if there's any evidence to support-" started Vincent, before Russell cut him off.